-Going through a divorce can be an expensive and time-consuming process.
+Going through a divorce proceeding can be an expensive and time-consuming process, and there are many issues to consider.
 In order to offset some of the financial costs associated with divorce, family courts have established a system of spousal support called alimony.
 Alimony is financial assistance paid by one spouse to the other to help him or her through the divorce and into the future.
 Alimony is typically awarded whenever one spouse has a significantly higher income than the other.
-Most often it is the husband who is ordered to pay alimony to the wife; however, in situations, where the husband has served as homemaker and caregiver to the children, the wife will be responsible for alimony.
+Most often, one spouse is ordered to pay alimony in situations where the other spouse has served as a homemaker and caregiver to the children.

 There are no established laws in New Jersey that govern the allocation of spousal support, leaving the amount awarded widely up to the discretion of family court judges.
 In some cases, taxation of payments may apply.
-As such, if you live in or around East Brunswick, New Jersey and are going through a divorce, hiring an experienced alimony attorney like Frank Tournour is the best way to ensure that your claim to spousal support is effectively represented.
+Spousal maintenance or alimony is also considered separately from child support calculations.

 New Jersey law currently provides for four types of alimony:

 Permanent alimony is paid by one spouse to the other until the occurrence of a pre-specified event.
 Examples of such events include the dependent spouse’s remarriage or involvement in a relationship tantamount to a marriage.
-During the divorce, the husband and wife are allowed to specify what events or circumstances will terminate the payment of alimony.
+During the divorce, the spouses are allowed to specify what events or circumstances will terminate the payment of alimony.